-On November 1, 2007, Perkins Coie LLP and Burke Burns & Pinelli, Ltd., Initial Co-Bond Counsel ("Initial Co-Bond Counsel") issued approving opinions with respect to the 2007 Series A Bonds.
-Copies of the approving opinions issued by Initial Co-Bond Counsel are set forth in APPENDIX G-2.
+On February 7, 2008, Perkins Coie LLP and Burke Burns & Pinelli, Ltd., Initial Co-Bond Counsel ("Initial Co-Bond Counsel") issued approving opinions with respect to the 2008 Series A Bonds.
+Copies of the approving opinions issued by Initial Co-Bond Counsel are set forth in APPENDIX E-2.
 Each such approving opinion spoke only as of its date.
-Initial Co-Bond Counsel has not been engaged to (i) advise on the correctness of such opinions as of any date other than the date thereof, (ii) revise or supplement such opinions to reflect any facts or circumstances that may have come to its attention since the date thereof or any change in law that may have occurred since the date thereof or (iii) render any opinion on the current tax status of the 2007 Series A Bonds.
-The inclusion of such opinions in this Reoffering Circular shall not constitute any reissuance or republication of such opinions.
-Initial Co-Bond Counsel is not rendering any opinion on the current tax status of the 2007 Series A Bonds.
-Initial Co-Bond Counsel addressed the following tax considerations in rendering such opinions on November 1, 2007.
+Initial Co-Bond Counsel has not been engaged to advise on the correctness of such opinions as of any date other than the date thereof, or to revise or supplement such opinions to reflect any facts or circumstances that may have come to its attention since the date thereof or any change in law that may have occurred since the date thereof.
+The inclusion of such opinions.
+Initial Co-Bond Counsel is not rendering any opinion on the current tax status of the Reoffered Bonds.
+Initial Co-Bond Counsel addressed the following tax considerations in rendering such opinions on February 7, 2008.

-Initial Co-Bond Counsel expressed their opinions that that (i) subject to compliance with certain covenants made by the Authority to satisfy pertinent requirements of the Internal Revenue Code of 1986, as amended, under then-existing law, interest on the 2007 Series A Bonds was excludable from gross income of the owners thereof for federal income tax purposes, (ii) interest on the 2007 Series A Bonds would not be included as an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, (iii) interest on the 2007 Series A Bonds would be included in "adjusted current earnings" of certain corporations for purposes of computing the alternative minimum tax for such corporations and (iv) interest on the 2007 Series A Bonds was not exempt from income taxes imposed by the State of Illinois.
+Initial Co-Bond Counsel expressed their opinions that that (i) subject to compliance with certain covenants made by the Authority to satisfy pertinent requirements of the Internal Revenue Code of 1986, as amended, under then-existing law, interest on the 2008 Series A Bonds was excludable from gross income of the owners thereof for federal income tax purposes, (ii) interest on the 2008 Series A Bonds would not be included as an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, (iii) interest on the 2008 Series A Bonds would be taken into account in computing the corporate alternative minimum tax for certain corporations and (iv) interest on the 2008 Series A Bonds was not exempt from income taxes imposed by the State of Illinois.

-In rendering their opinions, Initial Co-Bond Counsel relied upon certifications of the Authority and certain other parties with respect to certain material facts solely within their knowledge relating to the facilities to be financed or refinanced with the 2007 Series A Bonds, the application of the proceeds of the 2007 Series A Bonds and certain other matters pertinent to the tax exemption of the 2007 Series A Bonds.
+In rendering their opinions, Initial Co-Bond Counsel relied upon certifications of the Authority and certain other parties with respect to certain material facts solely within their knowledge relating to the facilities to be financed or refinanced with the 2008 Series A Bonds, the application of the proceeds of the 2008 Series A Bonds and certain other matters pertinent to the tax exemption of the 2008 Series A Bonds.
+Additionally, in rendering their opinions, Initial Co-Bond Counsel relied upon the mathematical computation of the yield on the 2008 Series A Bonds and on certain obligations acquired with the proceeds thereof by Samuel Klein and Company, independent certified public accountants.

-Initial Co-Bond Counsel advised that ownership of the 2007 Series A Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, (i) corporations subject to the branch profits tax, (ii) financial institutions, (iii) certain insurance companies, (iv) certain Subchapter S corporations, (v) individual recipients of Social Security or Railroad Retirement benefits, (vi) taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax-exempt obligations and (vii) individuals otherwise eligible for the earned income tax credit and cautioned that prospective purchasers of the 2007 Series A Bonds should consult their tax advisors as to the applicability of any such collateral consequences.
+Initial Co-Bond Counsel advised that ownership of the 2008 Series A Bonds may result in collateral federal income tax consequences to certain taxpayers, including, without limitation, (i) corporations subject to the branch profits tax, (ii) financial institutions, (iii) certain insurance companies, (iv) certain Subchapter S corporations, (v) individual recipients of Social Security or Railroad Retirement benefits, and (vi) taxpayers who may be deemed to have incurred (or continued) indebtedness to purchase or carry tax-exempt obligations and cautioned that prospective purchasers of the 2008 Series A Bonds should consult their tax advisors as to the applicability of any such collateral consequences.